stephenmcd/gnotty/README.rst

 Gnotty is configured via a handful of settings.
 When integrated with Django, these settings can be defined in your Django project's ``settings.py`` module.
-When Gnotty is run as a stand-alone client, these same settings can be defined in a separate Python configuration module, specified via the command line.
+When Gnotty is run as a stand-alone client, these same settings can be defined via the command line, or in a separate Python configuration module.
+See the "Stand-Alone Web Client" section below for details.

   * ``GNOTTY_IRC_HOST`` - IRC host address to connect to.
     *string, default: irc.freenode.net*